kyma-project/kyma/docs/compass/08-01-tutorial.md

 ## Prerequisites

-For simplicity reason, use the available Order Service as the sample external Application for this tutorial.
+For simplicity reasons, use the available Order Service as the sample external Application for this tutorial.
 Prepare the following:

 - [`order-service`](./assets/order-service.yaml) file that contains the service definition, deployment, and its API
 - [API specification](./assets/order-service-api-spec.yaml) of the `order-service`